thixotropist/ghidra_import_tests/content/en/docs/notes/_index.md

 Put unstructured comments here until we know what to do with them.
 {{% /pageinfo %}}

+## TODO

+* Collect exemplars that fail Ghidra import into a common directory, including material that might help in creating a formal Ghidra issue or triaging future research and development initiatives.
+* Add toolchain exemplars to generate binaries with Link Time Optimization.
+* Add toolchain exemplars where the source uses C++ header modules.
+* Cleanup and annotate the Bazel toolchain framework.
+    * mark stanzas that are believed to be currently unused
+    * minimize variances between the different toolchains - there are a lot of variances that just add confusion, especially involving linking and system root paths.

 ## Existing scattered documentation to be consolidated here

 ```text